MP Estate Planning UK

 Two goals usually sit side by side:

-• Security for the surviving spouse — a right to stay or income for life.
+• Security for the surviving spouse — a right to remain in the home, or income for life, without the risk of being made homeless.

-• Protection for heirs — a clear path so children inherit what was planned.
+• Protection for children — a clear, legally binding path so children from a previous relationship inherit what was planned for them, regardless of what happens after the first death.

 RiskHow it happensTypical remedy

 There is no single answer.
-The right choice depends on ages, health, assets and wider family circumstances.
+The right choice depends on ages, health, the value of assets, and the wider family circumstances.
+But doing nothing is almost always the worst option.

 What happens if you do nothing: UK intestacy rules and why they rarely fit